Beaconsys/Beacon/data/README.md

     (Data collected by Beacon from applications running on the TaihuLight) (PS: we are still applying for open sourece this part.)

+Detail data format can be decrised in this ~[Figure](https://github.com/Beaconsys/Beacon/blob/master/icon/Dataformat.png)

 We will continue to open source our data, including many fields.

 Still doing...